meshibiton/FlightSimulator-Interpreter/README.md

 3. The file “generic_small.xml” needs to be in the protocol folder under data of the simulator code.

    (Go usr->share->games->flightgear->Protocol).

+4.To compile your code open your terminal and write: g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread

+5.:runner: To run your code write:
+./a.out file_name
+in our case the file name is : fly.txt.

 ## Code Examples
 List of commands: